RyanDMarshall/fMRI_HCP_Cerebellum-Visual-Connectivity/README.md

 Further analyses investigated systematic differences in connectivity profiles across each of the dorsal, ventral, and lateral visual streams.

 If you have questions, please contact ryanmarshall@fas.harvard.edu for more information.
+This code was used to generate a chapter of my dissertation (not necessarily built for direct public use!)